szymsza/att-hackathon/README.md

-# Happy Chick House - server
+# Happy Chickhouse - server
 Written in Laravel

 # What it does
 - Temperature
     - Receives (and stores) settings from the app - range of acceptable temperature
     - Receives (and stores) data from Arduino
-    - Sends commands to control temperature to Arduino (red LED, door opening)
+    - Sends commands to control temperature to Arduino (red LED, fan)
     - Sends settings to the app
 - Humidity
     - Receives (and stores) data from Arduino